yinkaipeng/spark/docs/timeline.md

 ### List of applications is empty

-This can happen if
+Possible causes

+- The applications are incomplete: check the list of incomplete applications.

+- The applications have not been configured to use the timeline service for its history, so its history is not being found.

 - There are no applications recorded in the YARN timeline service.
+Causes of this can include
-That can be caused by the applications not configured to publish to it, or misconfigured so at to be failing to publish.
+    * The applications are not configured to publish to it.
+    * The applications were misconfigured so as to be failing to post data to the timeline.
+    * the History has been reset.

-- The applications are incomplete: check the list of incomplete applications.
+- The timeline service is not running; the Spark History Server cannot retrieve the list of applications or their histories.

+- Applications are configured to use the timeline service, but the URL to publish events to (ATS v1 protocol) is wrong or not accessible.
+This should be noted in the application's logs.

+- If applications are publishing using the ATS v1.5 protocol —via HDFS— then the YARN timeline service may not be configured to use this protocol, may be looking at different directories, or simply not polling frequently enough.

+- The YARN ATS service is not running.

 - The Spark History Server cannot communicate with the timeline service: check the logs to see if this is the case.
+Causes include: configuration of the timeline service URL, network access.

-- The Spark History Server cannot authenticate with the timeline service: check the logs to see if this is the case.
+- In a secure cluster: the Spark History Server cannot authenticate with the timeline service: check the logs to see if this is the case.

-- A misconfiguration between the history
+- In a secure cluster: the application(s) lack the permission to post events to the timeline web server (V1.0 API) or write to the specific HDFS directory (ATS API v1.5).

 ### An application is not appearing in the history

-- The application has not been configured to use the timeline service for its history, so its history is not being found.

-- The application is configured to use the timeline service, but the URL to publish events to (ATS v1 protocol) is wrong or not accessible.
-This should be noted in the application's logs.

-- The application is publishing using the ATS v1.5 protocol —via HDFS— and the YARN timeline service is either not configured to use this protocol, looking at different directories, or simply not polling frequently enough.
+All the causes above, and

+- The application isn't actually starting.

+- If launched via Oozie, it may not have had the timeline token added to its list of tokens created by Oozie itself.

+- The application is failing either before creating any history events or before they could be passed on to the timeline service.

-### List of applications is not updating
+### The List of applications is not updating

 The history server only looks for incomplete applications at intermittently, as discussed above, at regular intervals or after a refresh of the page by (any) user.
 It may be that there's a minimum refesh interval on manual refreshes, so as to keep load on the central timeline server down.

-Note also that a transient outage of the YARN Timeline server will stop the application list being updated.
+A transient outage of the YARN Timeline server will stop the application list being updated.

+If the YARN resource manager is (presumably temporarily) offline, updates will take longer.
+It is possible to tune the timeout/retry parameters needed for RM communications.
+However, given that when the RM is offline, new work cannot be scheduled in the YARN cluster, it is unlikely that any new applications will be added.

 ### Incomplete applications are not updating